thycotic/t1-docs/help/document-conventions/index.md

 - Acronyms and initializations

-- When referring to any UI labels that are capitalized
+- When referring to any UI labels or pages that are capitalized

 - When the word begins a sentence or phrase